BradHersh/chess-openings/README.md

 ## Unit Tests

 Unit tests were designed to test all our defined user stories.
-They were created with selenium.

-STEVE GIVE MORE DETAIL
+Frontend tests were created with selenium, while backend tests were created by sending a new user directly to the database.
+For example, if the test is creating a new opening, the test will:
+1. Open the website
+2. Login to the admin account
+3. Navigate to the openings page
+4. Create a new opening
+5. Save the opening to the database

+To run these tests, run:

+python -m tests.systemtests
+python -m tests.unittests

+Tests include:
+- The ability to register
+- The ability to log in
+- The ability for an admin to create/delete an opening
+- The ability to learn an opening
+- The ability to test an opening
+- The ability to check progress
+- The ability to check results
+- The ability to check feedback
+- Check if the correct inputs are sent to the databbase

 ## Commit Logs